-New Development in Existing Built Areas
+Mew Development in Existing Built Areas

-The portion of new housing units in NJ issued certificates of occupancy in areas that are already mostly developed (>90% built out) has increased significantly.
+The portion of new housing units in NJ issued certificates of occupancy in areas that are already mostly developed (>90% built out) has increased significantly, but the trend recently showed signs of reversal.

-Open spaces, trees, and natural areas should be retained, restored, and/or created in order to protect and restore biodiversity and ecosystems.

-Conversion of Land from Open to Developed
+- Open spaces, trees, and natural areas should be retained, restored, and/or created in order to protect and restore biodiversity and ecosystems. - Conversion of Land from Open to Developed

-A growing proportion of land in New Jersey is developed and urbanized relative to lands remaining as forests, wetlands, and farms.

-Access to open space, trees, and natural areas is provided to all New Jerseyans for recreation, and is integrated into neighborhoods and our daily lives.
-In developed areas, access to green space and recreational opportunities enhance the quality of life.

-Preserved Open Public Space

-The number of acres of land in recreation areas, parks, and open space that is permanently preserved and open to the public is increasing, although at a rate that has slowed in the past two years.

-) Proximity to Open Space $\Delta \Delta$

-As of 2013, 64% of the population of Northern New Jersey had good access to a park or public open space (defined as living within a half mile for urban dwellers and one mile for rural residents).

-Urban Tree Canopy
+A growing proportion of land in New Jersey is developed and urbanized relative to lands remaining as forests, wetlands, and farms. - Access to open space, trees, and natural areas is provided to all New Jerseyans for recreation, and is integrated into neighborhoods and our daily lives.
+In developed areas, access to green space and recreational opportunities enhance the quality of life. - Preserved Open Public Space The number of acres of land in recreation areas, parks, and open space that is permanently preserved and open to the public is increasing, although at a steadily diminishing rate as the amount of unprotected land remaining decreases. - Proximity to Open Space As of 2013, 64% of the population of Northern New Jersey had good access to a park or public open space (defined as living within a half mile for urban dwellers and one mile for rural residents). - Urban Tree Canopy

-The portion of urban and community land in New Jersey with a tree canopy was 37.7% in 2001.

-Development is resilient to the impacts of climate change.
-The spatial arrangement of buildings, transportation networks, other infrastructure, and interstitial open space absorbs the impacts of climate change with minimal disruption.

-Development at Risk due to Sea Level Rise 👃

-There are approximately 32,000 residential, commercial and industrial properties, with an assessed value of \$11 billion, that are predicted to become newly exposed to coastal flooding risks (sea level rise and storm surge) by the year 2050.
+The portion of urban and community land in New Jersey with a tree canopy was 37.7% in 2001. - Development is resilient to the impacts of climate change.
+The spatial arrangement of buildings, transportation networks, other infrastructure, and interstitial open space absorbs the impacts of climate change with minimal disruption. - Development at Risk due to Sea Level Rise In 2013, there were approximately 32,000 residential, commercial and industrial properties predicted to become newly exposed to coastal flooding risks (sea level rise and storm surge) by the year 2050.
+Their property value was assessed at \$11 billion at that time.